 As part of the Shared Services Agreement with Morris County, Dr. Carlos Perez, Jr., Director of Morris County Health Management, serves as Harding Township's Health Officer, Mrs. Stephanie Gorman, Assistant Health Officer, and Jessica Freer, SREHS, and Shelby Meyers serves as REHS (Registered Environmental Health Specialist).
 Our pages are designed to provide you with information about our programs and services, as well as important dates and health related links.

-For more information please visit the following sites: covidvaccine.nj.gov/
+For more information please visit the following sites: https://covid19.nj.gov/index.html

-Visit Morris County Department of health -- health.mrriscountynj.gov/vaccination/
+Visit Morris County Department of health -- health.morriscountynj.gov/vaccination/

-Morris County residents to schedule a vaccine appointment visit: atlantichealth.org
+Morris County residents to schedule a vaccine appointment visit: Atlantic Health